-What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we expect to achieve in 12 months Comments/progress .1 Ensure children and young people know where they can go for trustworthy help about physical and mental health information.
-Newcastle Gateshead CCG (Catherine Horn and Catherine Richardson).
-NTW Trust (John Gibson).
-Child Be Healthy Partnership Group.
-Communication badge.
-Newcastle Promise Board (Ian Dawson).
-September 2019.
-Children and young people tell us they know where to get help about their physical and mental health.
+Outcome 1 We want all children a nd young people to know h ow to stay healthy What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we exp achieve in 1 1.1 Ensure children and young people know where they can go for trustworthy help about physical and mental health information.
+Newcastle Gateshead CCG (Catherine Horn and Catherine Richardson) NTW Trust (John Gibson) Child Be Healthy Partnership Group Communication badge September 2019 Children and young people tell us they know where to get help about their physical and mental health.
 Taken from the Annual Survey (Cooperation and Leadership badge) Numbers of children accessing the web portals for information.
 To have identified focus group of children and young people.
 To have identified priority physical and mental health information requirements.
-Co-designed approach to sharing priority physical and mental health information.
-Promotional information re the websites shared with schools across Newcastle.
-Increased numbers accessing the portals for information.
-1.2 Work to provide parents with relevant information on their child's physical and emotional health in order to empower parents and their children.
-Newcastle Gateshead CCG (Catherine Horn and Catherine Richardson).
-NTW Trust (John Gibson).
-Child Be Healthy Partnership Group.
-Communication badge.
-Newcastle Promise Board (Ian Dawson).
-September 2019.
-Children and young people tell us they know where to get help about their physical and mental health.
+Co-designed to sharing pup physical and health inform Promotional information websites sha schools acro Newcastle.
+Increased nu accessing th for informati 1.2 Work to provide parents with relevant information on their child's physical and emotional health in order to empower parents and their children.
+Newcastle Gateshead CCG (Catherine Horn and Catherine Richardson) NTW Trust (John Gibson) Child Be Healthy Partnership Group Communication badge September 2019 Children and young people tell us they know where to get help about their physical and mental health.
 Taken from the Annual Survey (Cooperation and Leadership badge) Numbers of children accessing the web portals for information.
 To have identified focus group of children and young people.
 To have identified priority physical and mental health information requirements.
-Co-designed approach to sharing priority physical and mental health information.
-Promotional information re the websites shared with schools across Newcastle.
-Increased numbers accessing the portals for information.
-1.3 Support the delivery of the Newcastle Healthy Schools and Healthy Schools Plus programme.
-Public Health.
-Newcastle Promise Board (lan Dawson).
-From May 2019.
-Comparison in baseline data for Healthy Schools Plus shows a positive change in children's behaviour and attitudes at the completion of the Healthy Schools Plus cycle.
-Such as an increase in the proportion of fruit & veg eating in a day, an increase in physical activity and children report they know how to keep themselves emotionally healthy An increase in the number of schools achieving accreditation
+Co-designed to sharing pr physical and health inform Promotional information r websites sha schools acro Newcastle.
+Increased nu accessing th for informatio 1.3 Support the delivery of the Newcastle Healthy Schools and Healthy Schools Plus programme.
+NCC (Public Health) Promise Board From May 2019 An increase number of se achieving ac 1.4 Support schools in the delivery of mandated PSHE from September 2020.
+Promise Board NCC (Public Health) From May 2019